 Tips on Making Your Home Eco-friendlier in Bath

-Being environmentally aware and understanding the issues of global warming aren’t new, but there’s a positive way people are embracing change now.
-Whether we’re talking about something closer to home in our community or on a national scale, it’s possible for everyone to do their part.
+Being environmentally aware and understanding global warming issues aren’t new, but there’s a positive way people are embracing change now.
+Whether we’re talking about something closer to home in our community or on a national scale, everyone can do their part.
 And the best thing is that we can start at home and improve our daily habits, in the knowledge that it does have a positive impact.

-There are a few different approaches to having a greener household, and they will all affect your carbon output.
-Now, this might sound a bit strange at first, but your carbon footprint is a measurable tool that is available online.
+There are a few different approaches to running a greener household, and they will all affect your carbon output.
+Now, this might sound a bit strange at first, but your carbon footprint is a measurable, and there’s a tool that is available online.
 We’ll discuss this in more detail in this article, in addition to other ways you can make home improvements to help the environment and save you money.

 Our Top Five Environmentally Savvy Tips –

-Use Green Energy Providers – This isn’t as widely known as it should be, but there are several 100% green energy providers.
+Use Green Energy Providers – This isn’t as widely known as it should be, but several 100% green energy providers exist.
 No coal, nuclear or fracking – they source from wind, solar and geothermal methods.

 Change or Repair Boiler – An old or inefficient boiler will burn a hole in your pocket and carbon footprint.
 It might cost you initially, but a new boiler will save you money and reduce your energy use.
 There are also greener boiler options, such as biomass and solar thermal options.

-Make Fewer Flights – For some people, air travel is a necessity for work or to visit family if you live far away.
+Make Fewer Flights – For some people, air travel is necessary for work or visiting family if you live far away.
 So, we face some tough decisions and will need to reconsider things like holidays and business travel.
 However, the reality is that flying is a massive contributor to climate change.

 Say No to Single-Use Plastic – We can all do this, but it might take a concerted effort to get businesses to do their part.
 A considerable decrease in single-use plastic is becoming a reality, and we can be part of the solution by using reusable items.

 Previously, although those who understand global warming’s terminology would realise the importance of carbon emissions, the general public was less clued up.
-That’s all changing now, and it’s now a mainstream talking point.
+That’s all changing, and it’s now a mainstream talking point.
 Additionally, carbon footprint calculators are available online to use.
-Although it does require you to get some pieces of information together.
+Although it does require you to gather pieces of information.

-Once you know what your carbon footprint is, you can start making some changes to reduce any bad habits or practices.
+Once you know your carbon footprint, you can start making changes to reduce any bad habits or practices.
 Some are simple – reuse or recycle wherever possible and avoid unnecessary things like single-use plastic.
 One of the best options is to avoid putting anything directly into a landfill via your bin.
 We’ll discuss how to achieve this in the next section.

 Similarly, try to avoid wasting food and consume less.
 Although a big weekly shop seems like a good idea, some of that will likely go over its use-by date.
 If you have food items that you don’t want, donate them to your local food bank or homeless organisation.
 Try and avoid buying imported food and beverages and cut down on your meat consumption.
 Even some basic changes will make a big difference.